 Employers’ non-owned auto liability

 If you provide services to clients at their home or business and your employees use their personal auto to drive to the client’s location, you need to look into business auto insurance.
 More specifically, if your company does not have any business-owned vehicles you need employers’ non owned auto liability coverage.
-If your business owns vehicles, you should be able to add this coverage to your business auto insurance policy.
+If your business owns vehicles, you should be able to add this cosmetic liability insurance coverage to your business auto insurance policy.
 It will protect the business when an employee has an at-fault accident and injures someone or their property.
 Even though the employee’s auto insurance is primary, the business can also be sued because of the business use of that employee’s vehicle.

 What personal care businesses need insurance?

-Personal care businesses have every reason to expect to be protected by insurance coverage, and many jurisdictions mandate that these businesses have liability insurance to operate.
+Personal care businesses have every reason to expect to be protected by beauty business insurance coverage, and many jurisdictions mandate that these businesses have liability insurance to operate.
 No matter where you are, injuries can occur, even if you follow all the safety precautions.

 Moreover, from theft to fire, natural disasters or unfortunate incidents could cause harm to your company’s property.
 With property insurance, you will have peace of mind and enable you to put your primary focus on growing and expanding your business.